Gingival grafting: Anatomy

 Exposure of the tooth root due to loss of keratinized tissue around the neck of a tooth is referred to as gingival recession.
 This can result in sensitivity or pain from the exposed tooth root surface (dentin is more permeable and soft compared to enamel and dentin is what makes up the tooth root).
 Recession may also cause an unasthetic appearance especially if located in the anterior dentition (front teeth).
 While not all cases of gingival recession require surgical correction, there are various options if that is what the patient desires.
 It should be reinforced that recession left untreated will not result in tooth loss, contrary to popular belief.
 Also, recession that is left untreated can be maintained and the inflammation kept at bay with proper brushing and oral hygiene technique.
-On the other hand, if one desires to pursue corrective therapy, there are a wide variety of techniques ranging from autograft (your own tissue, usually taken from the palate), allograft (someone else's tissue, cadaver), xenograft (animal, usually porcine or bovine) or simply repositioning of the tissue native to the site.
-The benefits of corrective therapy often result in decreased sensitivity through coverage of the root surface in addition to a gain in the keratinized tissue mentioned beforehand.
+On the other hand, if one desires to pursue corrective therapy, there are a wide variety of techniques ranging from autograft (one's own tissue, usually taken from the palate), allograft (another's tissue, cadaver tissue), xenograft (animal tissue, usually porcine or bovine) or simply repositioning of the tissue native to the site.